So why do dogs lick you?

 While it can be truly adorable that your dog is licking you a lot, some people may not be such big fans.
 Especially if you often have guests around, you wouldn’t want your dog licking the face of every person who walks in.

 There are several tricks you can do to get your dog to lick you less.
-One way to do this is ignore your dog altogether when they begin to lick you.
+One way to do this is to ignore your dog altogether when they begin to lick you.
 Don’t pay any attention to your dog, and if they’re persistent, then get up and walk out of the room.
 Your dog will then begin to make mental patterns that licking you instigates you leaving the room.
-Eventually, you’ll find that your dog is licking considerably lesser than usual, or at all.
+Eventually, you’ll find that your dog is licking considerably lesser than usual, or not at all.

 Another thing you could do is to keep your dog entertained by giving them toys to play with.
 Playing with dog toys and puzzles are sure ways of diverting their attention away from the licking.